 - If the qualification is more expensive, ask the provider why.

-Check if there are any extra costs or whether you have to buy equipment.
+Check if there are any extra costs or if you have to buy equipment.

 - The price listed for a qualification is only for the course.
 You may need to buy textbooks, laptops and equipment.

 You may also have to pay for travel, accommodation and meals when doing internships or work placements.

 If you have to pay your fees upfront, you can talk to your provider about payment plans, scholarships or other financial assistance you might be able to get.

 Before you study, you should check the job prospects of your chosen career.
 You can do this on the QILT website.